objectcraftworksblockchain/dapp-token-crowdsale-ballot/README.md

 # dapp-token-crowdsale-ballot
-This dapp explores contract development concepts , and use of zeppelin contracts.
+This dapp explores solditiy contract development concepts , and use of zeppelin contracts.
 It uses Reactjs.
 TDD tests explore key concepts involved in everyday solidity programming.